oasisprotocol/docs/docs/dapp/sapphire/precompiles.md

 bytes memory randomPad = Sapphire.randomBytes(64, "");
 ```

+### Implementation Details

-:::danger Prior to 0.5.3
+:::danger Prior to 0.6.0
 All view queries and simulated transactions (via `eth_call`) would receive the
 same entropy in-between blocks if they use the same `num_bytes` and `pers` parameters.

-This does not affect transactions, so if your contract requires confidentiality please
-generate a secret in the constructor and use it from view calls.
+If your contract requires confidentiality you should generate a secret in the constructor
+to be used with view calls:

 ```solidity
 Sapphire.randomBytes(64, abi.encodePacked(msg.sender, this.perContactSecret));